 - Even if it is selected, the case will still have to be adjudicated and may be denied or approved.

 To understand the importance of timing in the H1b process, let’s focus on a few common questions and answers.

 What is this H1B “cap”?

 However, in the past several years, USCIS has received more than enough petitions by the end of the fifth business day in April.
-This means that, effectively, NO H-1b petitions received after that date will even be considered for processing and the employer and employee will have to wait another year entirely to apply!
+This means that, effectively, NO H-1b petitions received after that date will even be considered for processing.
+And the employer and employee will have to wait another year entirely to apply!

 What if I have not graduated college yet on April 1?
 When should my employer or potential employer submit an H1b petition on my behalf?

-If you have a bachelor’s degree and are in a graduate program, the employer can file the H1b petition on April 1 if the position does not require the graduate degree.
+If you have a bachelor’s degree and are in a graduate program, the employer can file the H1b petition on April 1.
+Only if the position does not require the graduate degree.
 If you are still completing your bachelor’s degree and do not have equivalent work experience on April 1, you would not be able to apply (in most cases) on that date.
 Instead, you can work after graduation on OPT for one year.
 STEM field graduates can then extend their OPT for another 18 months.
 However, given the cap and the uncertainty of the lottery system, it is extremely important that an international student with a job offer apply for an H1b visa at the very first opportunity on April 1 after receiving OPT.

 Are all job offers or employers subject to the cap or quota?

 No. If you work at a university, a government research organization, or a nonprofit entity that is clearly related to or affiliated with an institution of higher education, then you don’t need to worry about the H1b quota.
 Therefore, the employer can apply at any time during the year.